hadhari/IOT_Fuel-Distribution-Management-System/README.md

 ## Cloud Platform & Data Storage
-We are using pythonAnywhere to host our django framework the demo is shown in the video below:
+We are using pythonAnywhere to host our django framework

+the demo is shown by porting our milestone 1 django project to python Anywhere in the video below:

 https://user-images.githubusercontent.com/70887963/146307343-e670edd9-f833-4697-b40e-8b4e619b0af9.mp4